Abasz/ESPRowingMonitor/docs/settings.md

 As of version 5 the project is able to handle different board and rower settings (similarly to ORM) which provides flexibility and generally enables easier distribution of settings.

-Basically the board and rower settings profiles can be loaded via `#include` statement in a `custom.settings.h` file and compile the project with the platformio environment of `custom` (so upon compilation the custom.settings.h file is used).
+Basically the board and rower settings can be loaded by compiling the appropriate PlatformIO environment (for specifically supported boards and rowers) or by creating a `custom.settings.h` file and compile the project with the platformio environment of `custom` (so upon compilation the custom.settings.h file is used).
 This ensures that the selected board and machine settings are loaded.
+Please note that with custom settings file as a first step the platformio.ini file needs the exact board name under the [generic-board] section like this `board = dfrobot_firebeetle2_esp32s3`.

+Alternatively for Linux systems an [Auto Compiler](./installation.md#auto-compiler) script is provided that interactively helps with compilation (including installation of necessary dependencies).

-Example is shown in the default.settings.h file (which I do not recommend to change as it gets overwritten on updates).
+Example of a custom settings file is shown in the default.settings.h file (which I do not recommend to change as it gets overwritten on updates).

 Below is a list of all settings which can be set, there are 3 categories